 For best results, basket flowers should be grown in full sun.
-They can, however, also tolerate a part shade position.
+However, they can tolerate a part shade position.

 Basket flowers are tolerant of a wide range of soil types, including sandy, loamy, and clay, the soil just needs to be well-draining.
 They aren't too fussy about pH levels either, although slightly acidic to neutral levels seem to produce the best growth.

-If you live in a dry region, planting basket flowers is e a good choice.
+If you live in a dry region, planting basket flowers is a good choice.
 Once they're established, they're drought-tolerant and cope well in dry conditions.
-However, receiving adequate moisture during the winter and spring will result in more impressive growth.
+However, receiving adequate moisture during the spring will result in more impressive growth.

 Temperature and Humidity

-With their drought-tolerance, it's no surprise that basket flowers do well in Mediterranean-style climates.
-They can also handle temperate (around 65 degrees Fahrenheit) and hot, humid subtropic weather.
+With their drought tolerance, it's no surprise that basket flowers do well in Mediterranean-style climates.
+These versatile plants can also handle temperate (around 65 degrees Fahrenheit) and hot, humid subtropic weather.

 To see the most impressive blooms and prolific growth, the addition of compost or organic fertilizer during the spring is recommended.

 Types of Basket Flower

-- 'Aloha Rosa' - Features blooms with a smoky pink or deeper lavender shade.
-The inner petals sometimes have eye-catching black tips.
+- 'Aloha Rosa': This cultivar features blooms with a smoky pink or deeper lavender shade and the inner petals sometimes have eye-catching black tips.

 How to Grow Basket Flowers From Seed

 As annuals, basket flowers need to be grown from seed.
-Luckily, this is easy to do, and they don't require a stratification period.
+It's easy to do, and they don't require a stratification period.
+Take these steps.

-Collection of the seeds should occur once they're fully formed and can easily be removed from dried flower heads.
-They can either be sown indoors a couple of months before transferring them to their outdoor location, or sown directly outdoors after the chance of frost has passed.
+- Sow seeds indoors in small pots for a couple of months before transferring them to their outdoor location, or sow directly outdoors after the chance of frost has passed.
 Do not sow basket flower seeds too deeply in pots or outdoors.

 - The seeds can take anywhere from one to three weeks to germinate.